billstclair/elm-nostr/README.md

-[billstclair/elm-bluesky](https://package.elm-lang.org/packages/billstclair/elm-bluesky/latest) is an Elm client for the [BlueSky](https://bsky.app/) social-networking system.
-The BlueSky API is documented at [docs.bsky.app/docs/category/http-reference](ohttps://docs.bsky.app/docs/category/http-reference).
+[billstclair/elm-nostr](https://package.elm-lang.org/packages/billstclair/elm-nostr/latest) is an Elm client for the [Nostr](https://nostr.com/) social-networking system.
+The Nostr API is documented at [https://nips.nostr.com/1](https://nips.nostr.com/1).

 This library is designed to match `billstclair/elm-mastodon`, as much as makes sense.